enadzan/massivejobs/README.md

 ```powershell
 dotnet run publisher
 ```
-As you enter messages in the publisher console, you will notice them being processed in one of the workers.
+As you enter messages in the publisher console, you will notice them being processed in one or the other worker, but not both.
 This is because jobs are distributed between the workers.

 Note that you can start multiple publishers too.

 Workers and publishers can be on different machines, as long as they can access the RabbitMQ server.

 ## Official Documentation